labarlab-emorep/func_model/README.md

 ### Functionality
-First, downloading data from Keoki is available with the `--run-setup` option, for which the user will also specify the desired task and model name (see, [afni_model](#afni_model)).
-Running setup will build the directory structure on the DCC and then download the requested data from Keoki.
-Downloaded subject will be found at '/work/user/EmoRep/model_afni', and a directory for group analyses will be found at '/work/user/EmoRep/model_afni_group'.
+First, downloading data from the lab data server is available with the `--run-setup` option, for which the user will also specify the desired task and model name (see, [afni_model](#afni_model)).
+Running setup will build the directory structure on the DCC and then download the requested data from the lab data server.
+Downloaded subject will be found at 'os.environ["WORK_DIR"]/user/EmoRep/model_afni', and a directory for group analyses will be found at 'os.environ["WORK_DIR"]/user/EmoRep/model_afni_group'.

 Second, the deconvolved sub-brick labels are extracted with the `--get-subbricks` option.
 A unique file for each sub-brick of interest will be written to the subject's 'func' directory, and a washout file will also be written if `--stat paired` is used.
 When using `mixed` models, the task sub-brick named [mov|sce]Emo for a movie or scenario emotion, respectively, while the block sub-brick is named blk[M|S]Emo.